saimusdev/dash-phalcon/README.md

 rm -rf dash-foundation
 ```

-## Notes
+### Notes

-Because the script provided downloads the documentation recursively from the website,
-it takes some time to download all the files.
-At least 4-6 minutes, so have patience.
+Because the script provided downloads the full documentation recursively from the [Phalcon PHP](http://phalconphp.com/en/)  website, it takes some time to download all the files.
+At least 4-6 minutes will be necessary.
+Please have patience.